 Information sessions provide an overview of the four-day institute, application process, and an opportunity to hear from past participants about how LeaderShape impacts them.
 It is not required to attend an information session to apply; if you’d like to attend, one session is sufficient.

 Attend an optional information session to learn more.
 All sessions will be located in the Holden Center (EMU 047):

 - Info session 1: Thursday, October 12, 2:00–3:00 p.m.

 - Info Session 2: Monday, October 16, 4:00–5:00 p.m.

 - Info Session 3: Wednesday, October 18, noon–1:00 p.m.

 Who is the Institute For?

-How Is the Institute Different from Other Conference and Programs?
+How is the Institute Different from Other Conferences and Programs?

 Everything in the curriculum is anchored to four themes: community, inclusivity, integrity, and vision.
-Therefore the work we do during the six days is tied to these concepts.
+Therefore, the work we do during the four days is tied to these concepts.
 We participate in large group activities, in small group exercises, in conversations with one another, and in personal reflection.
+Our days are typically 12 hours chocked full of connection and community.
 We set out to discover our most deeply held values and greatest passions and how they can come together to give our lives and work purpose.
 We learn how developing a vision and plan of action can create lasting change.
 We reflect on how our personal styles and life experiences influence our leadership and our relationships.
-Those who graduate from the Institute leave as an agent of positive change in the world.
+Those who graduate from the institute leave as an agent of positive change in the world.

-Six days is a lot of time to give—and we ask that time of participants because we see such value in the extended time together.
-Six days allows us to remove ourselves from the day-to-day demands of life and focus more intently on discovering who we want to be.
+Four days is a lot of time to give—and we ask that time of participants because we see such value in the extended time together.
+Four days allows us to remove ourselves from the day-to-day demands of life and focus more intently on discovering who we want to be.
 It gives us the chance to move beyond the masks of our composure and embrace the opportunity to share our authentic selves.
-Six days for a once-in-a-lifetime experience.
-Six days to make the experience your own.
+Four days for a once-in-a-lifetime experience.
+Four days to make the experience your own.